-Western Sydney University and The College are again providing all students enrolled in first-year subjects with free digital textbooks in 2018.
+Western Sydney University and The College are again providing all students enrolled in first-year subjects with free digital textbooks in 2018 and 2019.
 First year units/subjects are listed as Level 1 units in the Handbook.

 The first University to provide free digital textbooks for its students, Western's ground-breaking initiative is one of the world's largest provisions of free textbooks for commencing students.

 With the average cost of a text book being $100 per book, our commencing students will receive up to $800 worth of value.